VladimirGorin/kwork-project-62/README.md

 1) Login in your server
 2) Install the nodejs AND docker
 3) Clone the repo and install modules
+4) Setting up your data
-4) Run the docker compose
+5) Run the docker compose
-5) Run bot using production mode
+6) Run bot using production mode